onedata/onedata-documentation/doc/overview.md

 ## User interfaces

-Onedata gives you 3 basic ways to interact with Onedata and to access your data.
+Onedata gives you 4 basic ways to interact with Onedata and to access your data.

-### Provider management interface

-TODO

 ### User space management interface